 The scientists at Aloha Medicinals, a Hawaii based health supplement manufacturer, recognized the potential of such a unique commodity, and started researching new ways of cultivating Cordyceps about five years ago.
 They had the idea that by duplicating the conditions found in nature they might be able to grow Cordyceps with properties similar to the wild collected varieties.
 Since the native environment consists of high altitude, cold temperatures and thin air, they started experimenting with growing Cordyceps in specially designed refrigerated containers, in a very low oxygen environment.
 This is exactly the opposite of the way in which all other mushrooms are grown.
 Warm-and-wet is the usual rule for mushroom cultivation.
 While other experimenters are growing their Cordyceps in only four or five days, Aloha Medicinals takes nearly six months to grow out a batch.
 But it appears that the time and effort spent is well worth while.

 It is now official!
-The cultivated Cordyceps sinensis produced by Aloha Medicinals Inc. at their Santa Cruz, California facility has been independently analyzed as being more potent than the best grade of wild-collected Cordyceps, and is now known to be the most potent cultivated Cordyceps in the world!
+The cultivated Cordyceps sinensis produced by Aloha Medicinals at their Santa Cruz, California facility has been independently analyzed as being more potent than the best grade of wild-collected Cordyceps, and is now known to be the most potent cultivated Cordyceps in the world!

 The chemical testing, which was done by the country's leading Biomolecule assay lab, was conducted utilizing the very latest in analytical methods.
 High Performance Liquid Chromatography with Mass Spectrometry (HPLC/MS) was used, which is the same method used for the detection of drugs in urine specimens.
 Able to detect compounds down to a level of a few parts-per-billion, this is the most sensitive and the most accurate method of analytical analysis available today.

-"We would have been happy to see levels of even half of what is found in the wild Cordyceps", says Dr. John Holliday, Director of Research for Aloha Medicinals.
+"We would have been happy to see levels of even half of what is found in the wild Cordyceps", says Dr. John Holliday, Chief Scientific Officer of Aloha Medicinals.
 "But what we found were active ingredient levels about 5 times higher than the best wild collected samples we tested.
 We compared our cold-grown Cordyceps against fifteen other samples, including the highest quality wild collected Cordyceps and all of the other cultivated varieties from both North America and the Orient, as well as the leading pharmaceutical grades from China."
 Doctor Holliday explained that there are prescription Cordyceps medicines available in the pharmacies of China, typified by a drug known as "Jin Shui Bao."
 Doctor Holliday actually studied in China with the company that produces Jin Shui Bao.
 That is where he obtained his original starting material to cultivate Cordyceps in America.
 He still regularly performs work for the Government of China on the subject of Cordyceps cultivation.
 Aloha Medicinals is the largest producer of Cordyceps in North America, and presently the only American cultivator supplying Cordyceps to China.

 The active ingredients in Cordyceps have been identified as Hydroxyethyl Adenosine Analogs, commonly called HEAA.
 This group of closely related compounds (analogs) has major anti-bacterial and anti-viral properties.
 One of these analogs is used in the USA as a primary drug in the fight against AIDS.
 This is a drug named Didanosine, one of the compounds which is found in Cordyceps.
 Other compounds tested for were Cordycepin, Adenosine and Hydroxyethyladenosine.
 All of these compounds were present in the Aloha Medicinals samples.
 They were present in quantities more than FOUR TIMES GREATER than in any of the other samples.